akash329d/storj_exporter/README.md

 # Storj Exporter for Prometheus

 A Go-based exporter to pull information from Storj node APIs and export it for Prometheus monitoring.
 Supports monitoring multiple nodes, with each metric labeled by `node_id`.
-The existing python based exporter was pretty heavy on memory and additionally is a bit out of date with the current API responses.

-## Features

-- **Multi-node Support:** Collect metrics from multiple Storj nodes.
-- **Dynamic Node Configuration:** Specify each node via environment variables.
-- **Labelled Metrics:** Metrics are exported with a `node_id` label.

 ## Docker Usage